phpf/Event/README.md

 ### Using Priorities

-By default, events are added with a priority of 10 and executed _from lowest to highest_.
-You can, however, change this to high-to-low:
+By default, events are added with a priority of 10 and _executed from lowest to highest_.
+However, due to the fact that developers understand this concept differently, you can change this to high-to-low:
 ```php
 $events->orderBy(\Phpf\Event\Container::HIGH_TO_LOW);
 ```

-Using the default low-to-high sort order, the following would result in 'myfunc_called_first' to be called before 'myfunc_called_second':
+Using the default low-to-high order, the following would result in 'myfunc_called_first' to be called before 'myfunc_called_second':
 ```php
 $events->on('myevent', 'myfunc_called_second'), 15);
 $events->on('myevent', 'myfunc_called_first', 9);